 To the Members

-Your Directors are pleased to present the Annual Report along with theAudited Financial Statements for the period from 1st April 2016 to 31st March2017.
+Your Directors are pleased to present the Annual Report along with theAudited Financial Statements for the period from 1st April 2017 to 31st March 2018.

 1. FINANCIAL RESULTS

 Highlights of Financial Results for the year are as under:

 |Turnover & Operating ||6423.34 ||5980.98 ||10826.13 ||9257.69 |

 |Profit before Finance Costs Depreciation and Amortisation Expenses Extraordinary Items & Tax Expenses ||700.86 ||818.78 ||1027.58 ||1021.38 |